open-pioneer/trails-starter/docs/tutorials/HowToUseAService.md

     This is because we have not registered the interface type with the framework (which can be okay for internal services and simple examples).
     The document [How to create a service](./HowToCreateAService.md) goes into more detail.

+    Note that this is only needed if you're using TypeScript.

 -   **(2)**
     The body of the `useEffect` hook now calls our service.

-After following these steps, your application's container node will still have its custom class.
+After following these steps, your application's container node will (still) have its custom class.

 ## Further reading